robilemos89/adback-wordpress/adback-solution-to-adblock/README.txt

 * To watch a video ad to access the content

 == Changelog ==

+= 2.9.11 =
+* Update ternary and array output to handle old php versions

 = 2.9.10 =
 * Update proxy to handle brotli issue